By Carolyn Rosenblatt

 - Make peace with the reality of your parent's aging.
 It isn't going away.
 It isn't going to get easier.
 With dementia, memory loss and other conditions, behavior of an aging person can change dramatically.
 The judgment your parent once had may be very damaged.
 It can't be fixed.
 Your parent needs your help.
 Accept that this may be hard for you.

 - Avoid being reactive when your parent gets upset with your "rules" or the limits you set.
 You need not engage in an argument.
 "Let's not fuss about this" is a perfectly acceptable response.
 Then keep on doing what you need to do.
 Trying to explain why you need to keep a parent safe is unnecessary.
-She may forget the explanation anyway.
+They may forget the explanation anyway.
 Keep your focus on safety and quality of life.
-Get past the fact that you don't like telling Mom what to do.
+Get past the fact that you don't like telling your parent what to do.

 If this is about caring properly for your aging parent, and you keep that as your main focus, you'll get through this transition to being in charge.
 If you start to make it about you, you'll increase your own stress level.
 The most unselfish and loving thing you can do when a child wants to do anything dangerous is to say no. The same is true for your aging parent.
 You may have to say no in one way or another.
 Make no excuses for yourself.
 If it's hard, if it is unpleasant, that may be the way of things.
 This too shall pass.